garystafford/sdxl_dreambooth_autotrain_demo/README.md

 ## Sample Concept Images

-### Test of Pre-trained Model
+### Test of the Fine-tuned Model to Generate a `oue car` Image

-The rough product sketches below were generated using the following prompts:
+The photorealistic car images below were generated using the following prompts:

 ```python
 subject_prompt = subject_prompt = """oue, photo of oue car, sporty, fast, sleek, sexy, aggressive, high performance, daytime, futuristic cityscape"""